 - As highlighted before, 4PLs are the most cost-effective solutions for medium to large businesses whereas 3PLs are more suited for small businesses and startups

 - Fourth-party logistics functions at the optimization and integration level, while third-party logistics focus more on daily operations.

 - Fourth-party logistics companies can effectively coordinate the activities of third-party logistics providers.

 - 4PLs are often a separate entity established as a joint venture or long-term contract between a primary client and one or more partners, while third-party logistics is more focused on one-off transactions.

 - 4PLs maintain a single point of contact for every business’ supply chain.
 In contrast, with third-party logistics, companies often must take care of certain aspects of the supply process internally.

 There are a variety of services offered by both these logistics providers.
 4PL services include Freight sourcing strategies, Logistics strategy, Consultancy, Analysis of transportation expenses, Analysis of carrier performance, etc. 3PLs’ services include Inventory storage, Customs brokerage, Freight forwarding, etc.

 Most modern-day logistics providers present enterprises with IT solutions for further betterment and optimization of their services.
 When it comes down to which logistic provider you should use, it depends on where your preferences lie.
-If control is crucial for your business, it is best to integrate an in-house IoT solution with a visibility provider.
+If control is crucial for your business, it is best to integrate an in-house IoT solution with a Container Tracking or Shipment visibility platform.
 This way, you can regain control over your entire supply chain with minimal responsibilities and maximum visibility.